Whole Wheat Yogurt Pancakes

 Instructions

-2. In a large skillet, add the shaped pasta and cover with water about ½ inch above the pasta.
-Bring to a boil, then reduce heat to a simmer.
-Add frozen vegetables during the last half of the pasta cooking time.
+1. In a large skillet, add the shaped pasta and cover with water about ½ inch above the pasta.
+Bring to a boil, then reduce heat to a simmer and cover with a lid.

 3. When the thickest vegetable is tender, drain the pasta and vegetables in a colander.
-Set aside to add back later.
+Set aside.

-7. In a small container with a lid, combine 3 tablespoons flour and ¼ cup half-and-half (or evaporated milk).
-Shake until smooth and pourable, like pancake batter.
+4. In a small container with a tight lid, combine the flour and the half and half.
+Shake until it is smooth and pourable like pancake batter, set it aside.

-8. Add the flour mixture to the skillet and stir until the sauce thickens, about 3–5 minutes.
-If the sauce is too thick, add a little water.
+7. Pour the flour mixture into the skillet and stir it until a creamy sauce is formed.
+If the sauce is too thick, add a splash of water.

 Texarkana Food Distribution Supports East Texas Families